DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/focusedColumnIndex.md

 ![DevExtreme HTML5 JavaScript {WidgetName} Column Index](/images/{WidgetName}/visual_elements/columnIndexes.png)

-[Band columns](/api-reference/_hidden/GridBaseColumn/isBand.md '{basewidgetpath}/Configuration/columns/#isBand') cannot be focused since they do not have indexes.
+[Band columns](/api-reference/_hidden/GridBaseColumn/isBand.md '{basewidgetpath}/Configuration/columns/#isBand') do not have indexes and cannot be focused.
 However, users can focus banded columns.

 The default index, *-1*, means that no column is focused.